Raul Castro Fast Facts

 Marriage: Vilma Espin (1959-2007, her death)

-Children: Mariela, Nilsa, Deborah, Alejandro
+Children: Mariela, Nilsa, Deborah and Alejandro

 Education: Attended the University of Havana